amoretspero/snuplc/README.md

 Implemented <code>TypeCheck()</code> methods for various <code>CAstNode</code>.
 Error reporting token locations should be fixed.
 Non-open array check for variable declaration should be supported.
 Error messages should be updated.

+**2016-05-11 02:56 KST**
+Non-open array check for variable declaration is now supported.
+There may be corner cases, verification is needed.